 By Remez Sasson

-Nowadays, there is a growing interest in self growth and self help techniques.
-There is a growing number of books, articles and website dealing with these topics.
+Nowadays, there is a growing interest in self growth and self improvement techniques.
+There is a growing number of books, articles and websites dealing with these topics.

 It seems that people are turning within them, to find the solution to their problems.
 They seek knowledge, techniques, workshops, lectures, and teachers, who can show them the way.